makers-cave/MarlinFirmwares/README.md

 * Turn Off the Printer
 * Put SD Card in Printer
 * Turn the Printer on, it will take a minute or 2 to update
+* When the printer re-starts, it may ask to reset the EEPROM settings.
+Remove the sd card and select reset.
+The printer may restart and ask again, select reset again.
-* Go to Configuration > Advance Setting and select Initialize EEPROM.
-This is reset the stored configuration.
+* If on re-start, the printer does not ask to reset EEPROM, go to Configuration > Advance Setting and select Initialize EEPROM.
+This will reset the configurations.